Germany: Thieves steal entire field of strawberries | DW | 19.05.2019

 Read more: After a year of record droughts, Germany's meteorological office sets up early warning system

 The incident is not a first for German strawberry farmers.
-Last year, a similar plunder took place in Bad Soberheim in the same state of Rhineland-Palatinate, according to the TZ newspaper.
+Last year, a similar plunder took place in Bad Sobernheim in the same state of Rhineland-Palatinate, according to the TZ newspaper.

 The paper reported that thieves rented cars to steal the fruit and then sold them on eBay.